 The quest for 5G mobile internet connectivity is an ongoing rat race.
 Estonia, Japan, South Korea, Sweden, Turkey and the United States are contenders, and China hopes to take the lead in its recent attempt.

 For those new to the concept, 5G is a wireless connection built to keep up with the plethora of mobile devices that harness the world wide web.
+It is the most sought after service of users of mobile plans.
 “Mobile” does not only refer to smartphones and tablets, but it’s also those appliances, cars and wearables that remind us the future is now.

 5G is officially named IMT-2020.
 With speeds of up to 20 Gbps, it’s technically 20 times faster than today’s 4G tech, letting you download a 25-GB, ultra-HD movie in about 10 seconds.